roboticsbucs/PneurrelV2/README.md

         mkrules.mk

 ```
 Inside the template you will find several folders, but the one you need to worry about is labeled `src`.
-In `src`, you will find three files written in C++: `main.cpp`, `user-input.cpp`, and `user-input-templates.cpp`.
+In `src`, you will find three files written in C++: `main.cpp`, and `user-input.cpp`.
 # `main.cpp`
 This file establishes the control flow of the robot.
 It tells the robot what to do when, and contains the `main()` function for the project.
 This is where you will write your autonomous stage code.
 # `user-input.cpp`